This report is only available in the Enterprise Edition.

 - Color by feasibilityThis is the default color.
 It highlights operationplans that are not feasible due to capacity overloads, material shortages or lead time constraints.

 - Color by criticalityAn operationplan is considered critical if it is on the critical path of one or more demands.
 Any delay on a critical operationplan will result in a late delivery to a customer.
 It will show up as red.When additional “slack time” is available in the plan the operationplan is less sensitive to plan disturbances.
 It is less critical and will shown in yellow to green.

 - Color by delayAn operationplan is considered delayed if it ends later than required to meet the demand on time.
 This delay also considers the processing time at the following manufacturing steps.Delay and criticality are related metrics, but still distinct.
 For instance, if all operationplans for a demand are planned in a just-in-time sequence without gaps they will be considered critical, ie red by the criticality criterion.
 The operationplans still deliver the demand on time so they will show up as on time, ie gree by the delay citerion.

 - Color by item categoryThe color of an operationplan is determined by the category of the item it produces.
-The category is supplied by the user in the item.category field.The plan editor allows to choose a color for up to 9 categories, plus a default color for other categories.
+The category is supplied by the user in the item.category field.The plan editor allows to choose a color for different categories, plus a default color.

 - Color by item subcategorySee above, but now based on the item.subcategory field.

 - Color by operation categorySee above, but now based on the operation.category field.

 - Color by operation subcategorySee above, but now based on the operation.subcategory field.

 The color configuration is automatically saved when a user with superuser privileges changes them.
 To assure that all users apply the same color conventions, the settings are shared.